DAN MURREY | DURATION: 60 MINUTES

 Dan explains his work leading the Specialty Practice Group at OptumCare.

-He addresses whether the free market is a rational mechanism for health care delivery.
+He describes values-based care, distinguishes it from fee-for-service care, and addresses whether the free market is a rational mechanism for health care delivery.

-He shares his passions for cooking, collecting pottery and civic debate.
+Dan talks about entering politics, the 2012 Democratic National Convention, and his passion for cooking, collecting pottery and civic debate.

 plus Mark's Personal Word Essay: Will and Grace